Allbirds Is Getting Into The Eco-Activewear Game — & We Tried The Goods

 Final Thoughts

 All in all, I was decently impressed by Allbirds' workout clothes.
-The quality is right up there with some of my favorite athleisure brands, yet the pieces start at $48 for the mesh tank top and top out at $98 for the legging.
+The quality is right up there with some of my favourite athleisure brands, yet the pieces start at $65 for the mesh tank top and top out at $140 for the legging.
 Certain pieces, like the shorts, will definitely be in heavy rotation.
-They were perfect for walks around the neighborhood and running errands.
+They were perfect for walks around the neighbourhood and running errands.
 On the other hand, the leggings were a little long on me and didn't quite work for me during workout classes; various length options for these would be great to see in the future.
-That said, the texture of the fabrics were really breathable and comfy — and for that, I'll definitely be snapping up other items in different colorways.
+That said, the texture of the fabrics were really breathable and comfy — and for that, I'll definitely be snapping up other items in different colourways.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.